 - Jennifer: yup.
 See

-- Rhonda: wtf holy shit.
+- Rhonda: wtf holy.
 That’s Justin mf timberlake.

 - Jennifer: Ik.
 I told you!

 In this example, Jennifer has told her friend something that sounds preposterous.
 Rhonda responds with wut, as a way of saying yeah right, no way, or huh.
 She believes that her friend is making up an elaborate story, which she proves when she asks for evidence of her friend’s claims.
 Which the friend was happy to provide, as you can see.

 - ”OMG” = Oh My God